Ring name

 A ring name is a type of stage name or nickname used by an athlete such as a professional wrestler, mixed martial artist, or boxer whose real name is considered unattractive, dull, difficult to pronounce or spell, amusing for the wrong reasons, or projecting the wrong image.
-Since the advent of the Internet, it is relatively easy to discover a fighter's real name.
+Since the advent of the Internet, it has been relatively easy to discover a fighter's real name.

 Professional wrestling

 Ring names are much more common in professional wrestling than any other sport; famous examples include Terry Bollea becoming Hulk Hogan, Shawn Hickenbottom becoming Shawn Michaels, Christopher Irvine becoming Chris Jericho, and Phillip Brooks becoming CM Punk.
 A number of wrestlers adopted their real name or a variation of it, sometimes modifying the spelling to better fit their gimmick, such as Dave Bautista becoming Batista (later reverting to his real name for his Hollywood acting career), Patricia Stratigeas becoming Trish Stratus, Bryan Danielson becoming Daniel Bryan (when he wrestled in WWE), and Richard Fliehr becoming Ric Flair.
 Others simply use part of their name, such as Bill Goldberg using Goldberg, Mike Mizanin using The Miz, and Michael Wardlow using Wardlow.
 While not as common now, female wrestlers have been known to go by just a first name for their ring name.
-An example of that would be Maria Kanellis being simpley known as Maria during her first stint in WWE.
+An example of that would be Maria Kanellis being simply known as Maria during her first stint in WWE.
 It is also common for wrestlers of all genders to use a nickname in addition to their real name for marketability and other reasons.
 Ricky Steamboat is an atypical instance of a wrestler adopting a ring name to sound less intimidating, as his legal name of Richard Blood was considered unfitting for his babyface persona.

 Some (mostly independent) wrestlers still go to great lengths to ensure that their real names are not publicly known.
 It is a highly respected tradition in Mexican lucha libre for performers to hide their true identities, usually wrestling under masks, and revealing a luchador's identity without their permission is considered a serious offence with real-life consequences.
 Professional wrestlers are often referred to by their contemporaries by their ring name.
 In interviews, Bret Hart regularly referred to Mark Calaway, Curt Hennig, and Kevin Nash by their ring names (The Undertaker, Mr. Perfect, and Diesel).
 Ring names are often trademarked by the promotion that creates a character or gimmick for a performer.
 It is common to see one performer use a variety of ring names throughout their career, even if their overall persona remains similar.

 This is especially true in WWE, which has largely forced most wrestlers that have debuted since 2006 to use a WWE-owned ring name instead of a ring name that they used on the independent circuit or, such as with Daniel Bryan and a few others, their real name.
 One notable exception was made for David Otunga because of his real marriage to singer Jennifer Hudson at the time, which gave WWE some mainstream exposure.